cloudmesh-community/case/README.md

 ## Manufacturing Facilities

+Our design is general enough so that it fits common laser cutters.
 We used two different cutters, both from Trotech.
 This includes the Speedy 360 and the Speedy 400.
 The Speedy 360 has a 813x508mm bed while the 400 has a 1000x610mm bed.
 Acrylic material on these laser